 I am sure most people are asking themselves just what is a burst fracture, and what is the prognosis?

 A burst fracture is a descriptive term for an injury to the spine in which the vertebral body is severely compressed.
 They typically occur from severe trauma, such as a motor vehicle accident or a fall from a height.
 With a great deal of force vertically onto the spine, a vertebra may be crushed.
+Such accident cases and injuries caused due to them cost heafty for treatment, when a Rosemead serving auto accident lawyer will be of good use.

 If it is only crushed in the front part of the spine, it becomes wedge shaped and is called a compression fracture.
 However, if the vertebral body is crushed in all directions it is called a burst fracture.
 The term burst implies that the margins of the vertebral body spread out in all directions.
 This is a much more severe injury than a compression fracture for two reasons.
 With the bony margins spreading out in all directions the spinal cord is liable to be injured.
 The bony fragment that is spread out toward the spinal cord can bruise the spinal cord causing paralysis or partial neurologic injury.
 Also, by crushing the entire margin of the vertebral body the spine is much less stable than a compression fracture.